FuseByExample/esb-transactions/datasource/README.md

 We are using Blueprint to define the data source bean and publish it into the OSGi Service Registry.
 Have a look at `src/main/resources/OSGI-INF/blueprint/datasource.xml` for more details about how this done.

-Due to bug http://fusesource.com/issues/browse/ENTESB-633 it is not possible to have the configured JDBC DataSource getting auto-enlisted into Aries.
-Instead a workaround solution is presented in src/main/resources/OSGI-INF/blueprint/datasource.xml

 ## Checking the OSGi Service Registry
 After the bundle is started, we can use the Fuse ESB Enterprise console to look at the registered objects in the registry.